Results – reading your marks

 Grading and results update

-To support you in achieving the best possible academic outcome during the disruption caused by COVID-19, we’ve made some temporary changes to grading and results.
+To support you in achieving the best possible academic outcome during the disruption caused by COVID-19, we’ve made some changes to grading and results in 2020.
 Changes include the removal of fail grades, the option to withdraw units after results release and to exclude units from your GPA and WAM calculations.
 For all options available to you and the eligible teaching periods, see the grading and results update.

 The following table provides a key to results on the academic record (transcript) according to the year of study.
 You should also refer to the Monash University Grading Scale Policy (pdf, 0.16 mb).

 |HI||First Class Honours||80+|

 |HIIB||Second Class Honours Division B||60–69|

 |NSR||Not Satisfied Requirements|

 80–100 You’ve demonstrated extended knowledge, skills and attributes at an exceptional level, showing fluency, originality and integration of concepts.

 70–79 You’ve demonstrated extended knowledge, skills and attributes at a superior level, showing fluency, emerging originality and integration of concepts.

 60–69 You’ve demonstrated fundamental knowledge, skills and attributes at a proficient level, showing fluency in concepts.